Meanwhile/Dragger/README.md

 # Dragger
 HVIF version of Haiku's Replicant Handle (a.k.a.
-Dragger), for (supposed) improved clarity.
+Dragger), for (supposed) improved clarity at its tiny size.